indeedeng/imhotep/docs/quick-start.md

 NOTE: Deleting a data file or dataset from TSV Uploader does not delete the dataset from Imhotep.
 TSV Uploader shows the list of data files for two weeks after a file's upload date.

 ##IQL Web Client
 Use the IQL web client to query the Imhotep cluster using IQL.

+Logging into the client:

-To launch the client, open a browser and navigate to the IQL URL provided when you created the cluster on AWS.
-Constructing an IQL query follows these general steps:
+1. Open a browser and navigate to the IQL URL provided when you created the stack on AWS.
+2. Bypass the SSL warning to reach the login screen.
+3. Enter your login ID and password.

+Follow these general steps to construct an IQL query:

 1. Formulate your question.
 2. Select your dataset and the date range.